Access Accounts update

 Interest receipts from loans held in the Access Accounts will still be applied to the payment of investor interest as usual, subject to the advertised target rate caps.

 Please note that there is no way of predicting exactly how much interest will be paid by our borrowers in the coming weeks as they adjust to this new reality and grapple with the challenges.

 However, we hold substantial sums in our borrower retention accounts.
 These retentions are for a variety of purposes but include being able to pay lender interest for a period, even if a borrower stops paying.

-As previously, target interest rates remain capped at the advertised rate of the account they were withdrawn from.
+Target interest rates remain capped at the currently advertised rate of the account you are seeking to withdraw from.